JohnFTitor/JohnFTitor/README.md

     spokenLanguages: ['Spanish', 'English'],
     learning: ['Data Structures/Algorithms',
     'Japanese', 'Discrete Mathematics'],
-    about: `Passionate learner whose interests go from programming to writing, 3d modeling, and drawing.
-    On the way to becoming a Full-Stack Web Developer` }
+    about: `Full-Stack Web Developer who sees challenges as growth opportunities.
+    Prepared to work efficiently and effectively with diverse international remote teams.
+    Passionate programmer recognized for the ability to grasp new concepts quickly.` }
 ```